Mark Zuckerberg's Palo Alto complex plan rejected

 Instead of reselling the houses, Zuckerberg plans on keeping them as a part of a larger compound where friends and family could stay.
 But that's what worried Palo Alto's Architectural Review Board.

-A compound would mean fewer homes on the market in a city that's already struggling with limited housing and sky-rocking prices.
+A compound would mean fewer homes on the market in a city that's already struggling with limited housing and sky-rocketing prices.
 The advisory board said one giant compound violates local zoning codes that prohibit a single lot from being larger than 20,000 square feet.
 It's just one of the city's rules meant to protect single family homes.

 Related: Mark Zuckerberg is building a wall